luizgabriel/conan-filament/README.md

 ```

 ### Necessary Steps (Windows Only)
 If you're using Windows, you'll need some extra steps to make it work.
 By default, Conan will look for a MinGW installation looking for GCC, and that's not what we want.
-You'll need to configure a special conan profile to be able with compile correctly this engine.
+You'll need to configure a special conan profile to be able with compile correctly this package.
 So, find the profiles folder in `C:\\Users\%USERNAME%\.conan\profiles` and create a file called `clang` (without extension) and put this:
 ```
 [settings]
 os=Windows